|Nutritional Guidelines (per serving)|

 This is a simple, no frills pork chop skillet dish, and it's super easy to prepare and cook.
-The chops are excellent served with hot cooked rice, or serve them with potatoes or a rice pilaf.
+The chops are excellent served with hot cooked rice or serve them with potatoes or rice pilaf.

 The pork chops are also versatile, and you can season them with some Creole or Cajun seasonings and stewed tomatoes or add chili style tomatoes and chili powder for Tex-Mex chops.
 Add some basil and garlic for Italian-style.
 You'll find more suggestions below the recipe.

 - 1 green bell pepper (sliced into rings or chopped)

 - 1 can (14.5 ounces) diced tomatoes with juice

 - 1/4 teaspoon freshly ground black pepper